Creating a Permanent Home

 While we get ready for the move, we are currently operating a gift shop at Circle Centre Mall in downtown Indianapolis, but we can’t tell you how anxious we are to open our public museum and library and expand our gift shop.
 We are also in conversations with restaurant owner Ed Battista of Bluebeard about setting up a café on the first floor of our building.
 If the stars align, this will make for a powerful visitor experience and hangout for local residents and those who work downtown.
 There’s no better way to celebrate this important anniversary year than by giving fans and new readers an environment where we can share those things that mattered to Vonnegut: community, humor, music, art, literature, theater, and common decency.

 During the relocation, our staff members continue to visit schools, prisons, libraries, and other venues.
-We will hold our annual gala “Night of Vonnegut,” sponsored by Wabash College, on April 11, featuring notables Salman Rushdie and Douglas Brinkley.
-In addition, we will present numerous awards that evening, including the Kurt Vonnegut Common Decency Award to Kimbal Musk for his social work, notably by co-founding Big Green learning gardens for schools.
+We held our annual gala “Night of Vonnegut,” sponsored by Wabash College, on April 11, featuring notables Salman Rushdie and Douglas Brinkley.
+In addition, we presented numerous awards that evening, including the Kurt Vonnegut Common Decency Award to Kimbal Musk for his social work, notably by co-founding Big Green learning gardens for schools.

 Regarding schools, we also are undertaking an ambitious book giveaway, providing 86,000 copies of Vonnegut’s Slaughterhouse-Five to Hoosier high school sophomores throughout 2019.
 We distributed the first 271 copies of an initial batch of 2,000 books to Shortridge High School in February.
 We have sustained for eight years because donors of all financial abilities contribute from all over the world, so please consider donating $5 to cover the cost of one book per student.
 Comedian and KVML supporter Jimmy Kimmel serves as the Honorary Chair of the book giveaway.
 Here’s what he had to say about books.
 “On our show, we asked people on the street to share the title of their favorite book.
 We were shocked to learn that, not only did many people find it difficult to list their favorite book, many found it difficult to list even a single book at all.
 Slaughterhouse-Five is one of my favorite books and, on this important anniversary, I want to encourage young people in Vonnegut’s home state to read it.
 It’s the best $5 you can spend.”